ReviewMyContract.aiReview My Contract

 "This Non-Disclosure Agreement ('Agreement') is entered into as of the date last signed below between the parties identified on the signature page.
 The parties desire to explore a potential business relationship (the 'Purpose') and, in connection with that exploration, may disclose to each other certain confidential and proprietary information.
 The parties agree to protect such information as set forth herein."

 A Non-Disclosure Agreement (NDA) — also called a Confidentiality Agreement or CDA — is a legally binding contract that restricts one or more parties from disclosing certain information to third parties or using it for purposes other than those specified in the agreement.
-It creates a private law of secrecy between the signing parties, backed by contract remedies and, in many cases, trade secret law.
+It creates a private law of secrecy between the signing parties, backed by contract remedies and, in many cases, trade secret law under the Defend Trade Secrets Act (18 U.S.C. § 1836) and the Uniform Trade Secrets Act (UTSA).

 Five Primary Contexts Where NDAs Are Used: